¶¶ÒùÊÓƵ

 APEC Bio-Circular-Green Award

-The APEC Bio-Circular-Green (BCG) Award recognizes companies and individuals making positive changes for the Asia-Pacific region’s prosperity and sustainability.
+The APEC Bio-Circular-Green (BCG) Award recognizes companies and individuals across three award categories of women, youth and micro, small and medium enterprises (MSMEs) making positive changes for the Asia-Pacific region’s prosperity and sustainability.

 Canada is a co-champion of this new award, which was launched in 2022 at the 2022 APEC Ministerial Meeting in Bangkok, Thailand.

-Two winners from each award category will be announced at the 2023 APEC Ministerial Meeting in San Francisco—part of the fall APEC Summit—where they will receive cash prizes.
+Winners are announced at the APEC Ministerial Meeting—part of the fall APEC Summit—where they receive cash prizes.

 Learn more about the .